Everything you need to know about the new EU law requiring time tracking

 The ECJ ruled on Tuesday, May 14, that all countries in the EU “must require employers to set up an objective, reliable and accessible system enabling the duration of time worked each day by each worker to be measured.”

-Each country will be free to define how to implement such a system and can determine specific arrangements, taking into account peculiarities of particular fields or companies.
+Each country will be free to define how to implement such a system and can determine specific arrangements, taking into account the peculiarities of particular fields or companies.

 The idea behind the verdict is to ensure that workers do not work more than the defined number of maximum working hours and that all over-hours are properly recorded.
 It is also meant to ensure that employees are allowed the legally required daily and weekly rest periods.